Checkmarx/kics/docs/creating-queries.md

 ```

 - `searchValue` [optional] should be used when the query returns more than one result for the same line
+- `searchLine` [optional] path where the breaking point occurs in the sample

 For example, the query **Sensitive Port Is Exposed To Entire Network** can return more than one result in the same line (the ingress covers a range of ports).
 To avoid it, the *searchValue* should be used.